Faraday Battery Challenge: Innovation Round 2 Regional Briefing Event - Newcastle

 This event will benefit entrepreneurs, innovators and researchers who can expand their work in the areas of battery chemistry, raw materials, materials processing, cell components, cell, module and pack assembly and vehicle integration, cell production methods, and any aspect of the future electric vehicle battery supply chain.

 Not able to attend?
-The main Competition Briefing event will take place in London and will also be webcast for those wishing to join online.
-In addition to the regional briefing event in Newcastle, there will be a further regional event in Cardiff.
+The main Competition Briefing event will take place in London on 24th January and will also be webcast for those wishing to join online.
+In addition to the regional briefing event in Newcastle, there will be a further regional event in Cardiff on 8th February 2018.